Bosnia and Herzegovina · tool

 Local etiquette

-- •Tipping is appreciated but not always expected; rounding up the bill or leaving 10% for good service is common in restaurants.
+- •Tipping is appreciated but not mandatory; 10% is customary for good service.

-- •Reservations are generally not needed for casual eateries, but recommended for popular restaurants, especially on weekends.
+- •Reservations are generally not needed for casual eateries, but recommended for popular or upscale restaurants, especially on weekends.